-Trump Embroiled In Two Controversies About Professional Sports, Race And Culture
+Trump Embroiled In 2 Controversies About Professional Sports, Race And Culture

 Meanwhile, throughout most of Saturday the hashtag #TakeAKnee trended on Twitter across the U.S., as people sympathetic to Kaepernick wondered about what NFL players would do Sunday and as they talked about posting photos of themselves kneeling in solidarity.

-And Saturday night the Kaepernick-style protest spread to professional baseball.
+Saturday night the Kaepernick-style protest spread to professional baseball.

 Catcher Bruce Maxwell of the Oakland A's took a knee during the national anthem before a game Saturday night in California.
 Like the rest of his team, Maxwell had his hand on his heart and was facing the flag; as Maxwell knelt, a teammate is shown in photos with a comforting hand on Maxwell's shoulder.

-"This now has gone from just a BlackLives Matter topic to just complete inequality of any man or woman that wants to stand for Their rights!," Maxwell posted on Twitter Saturday.
+"This now has gone from just a BlackLives Matter topic to just complete inequality of any man or woman that wants to stand for Their rights!"
+Maxwell posted on Twitter Saturday.